-- Ensure the company has had 10 business days to respond to your complaint.
+- Allow the postal operator 10 business days to respond to your complaint.
 If you’re still waiting, call back and ask for a progress update.

-- If you’re still unhappy with the company’s attempts to resolve the issue, you can ask us to investigate.
-Before you contact us:
+- If you’re still unhappy with the postal operator’s attempts to resolve the issue, you can ask us to investigate.

 - Make sure the postal operator involved is either Australia Post or one of the registered private postal operators listed here.
 We can only consider complaints against PIO member companies.